Trustroots/trustroots/docs/Development-Getting-Started.md

 - Project has [`.editorconfig`](https://github.com/Trustroots/trustroots/blob/master/.editorconfig) file — [download extension for your editor](http://editorconfig.org/#download).
 - Configure Eslint integration for your editor

+## Deeper Dive
+Check out the [Development docs](./Development.md) for more info about tooling, mock data, running tests, etc.

 ## Further studying

 If you feel like checking out some docs before diving in fixing bugs with old Angular -sections of the frontend codebase, we recommend getting familiar with [AngularJS documentation](https://angularjs.org/) as it intends to have steep learning curve.